Is My Shrimp Molting or Is It Dead?

 Just as understanding the molting process is crucial for shrimp keepers, it’s equally important to recognize the signs and aftermath when a shrimp unfortunately dies.
 This can help you promptly deal with the situation to prevent potential issues such as water quality degradation and disease spread.

-Physical Changes: When a shrimp diesOpens in a new tab., it undergoes significant physical changes.
+Physical Changes: When a shrimp dies, it undergoes significant physical changes.
 One of the most noticeable changes is in coloration.
 A dead shrimp often turns a pinkish hue, similar to the color of cooked shrimp.
 This happens because of the breakdown of pigments in the shrimp’s body after death.

 The body structure of a dead shrimp changes too.
 Unlike the ‘inflated’ appearance of a molted shell, a dead shrimp may appear shrunken or collapsed as the body begins to decompose.
 The rigidity of the shrimp’s legs and antennae is lost, and they often hang limp.